mparchment/salsabil-io/src/content/blog/studying-the-hanbali-madhab.md

 **Al-Insaf** is the encyclopedia of internal Hanbali differences, with the relied-upon view being highlighted.
 Imam al-Mardawi marks the final stage of development for the madhab and was given the laqab of al-Murajjih, al-Musahhih, and al-Munaqqih.

-Al-Mumti῾ largely focuses on istidlal and niqash, al-Insaf on naql of the madhab, al-Sharh al-Kabir on adillah, while al-Mubdi῾ strikes a balance between istidlal and naql.
+Of these commentaries, al-Mumti῾ largely focuses on istidlal and niqash, al-Insaf on naql of the madhab, al-Sharh al-Kabir on adillah, while al-Mubdi῾ strikes a balance between istidlal and naql.
 The last two were heavily influential on later scholars for istidlal of the madhab.
 Considered together, these commentaries strike a balance between studying khilaf ῾ali, which widens ones perspective, and khilaf nazil, which deepens one’s understanding of each far’ and the subtitles of ta῾lil.
 It is impossible to delve, with some semblance of objectivity, into works of istidlalat and khilaf ῾ali and come out still holding to all of the madhab’s relied-upon positions.
 However, doing this will increase one’s respect for the genius of the madhab's imam and overall approach.

 After this, the objective is to understand the development of the madhab’s opinions.
 Using Ibn Muflih’s **al-Furu’** as the foundation, reference the nusus of Ahmad gathered by the madhab’s earliest scholars.
-Begin by reading Masa’il Abu Dawud and Masa’il ‘Abdullah because they are the most organized and reliable collections.
-Then read Masa’il al-Kawsaj, which includes the opinions of both Ahmad and Ibn Rahawayh.
-Al-Kawsaj’s collection was an important source for ahl al-hadith, and Al-Kawsaj was Al-Tirmidhi main source for the opinions of Ahmad.
+Begin by reading **Masa’il Abu Dawud** and **Masa’il ‘Abdullah** as they are the most organized and reliable collections.
+Then read **Masa’il al-Kawsaj**, which includes the opinions of both Ahmad and Ibn Rahawayh.
+Al-Kawsaj’s collection was an important source for ahl al-hadith, and al-Kawsaj was al-Tirmidhi main source for the opinions of Ahmad.
 At times, the madhab uses the statements of Ibn Rahawayh to perform tarjih between the opinions of Ahmad, such as for the obligation of tasmiyyah in wudu’ and placement of the hands in salah.

 Repeat this process for the other madhabs and their ummahat.
 Begin with the Shafi’i madhab due to the natural connection between it and the Hanbali madhab.
 Imam Ahmad mentions that al-Shafi’i gave Ahl al-Hadith a framework to clearly extract rulings from the nusus and often recommended studying his works.
 Read **Nihayat al-Matlab** by Abu'l-Ma'ali al-Juwayni and **al-Umm** by al-Shafi’i.
 Nihayat al-Matlab is one of the greatest works in fiqh ever written, where al-Juwayni clearly explains the ta’lilat and shows how the furu’ of a bab tie back to the ta’lil of its usul.
 Al-Shafi'i himself will similarly begin each chapter with his evidence and branch out from there.
 His reasoning is of higher quality and much more transparent than what many later texts and commentaries within the Shafi’i madhab provide.
 Read Abu Shamah’s **Khutbah al-Kitab al-Mu’ammal**. **Al-Awsat** by Ibn al-Mundhir should also be consulted, as he was an independent jurist with a Shafi’i pedigree.

-Read **Bada’i al-Sana’i** by al-Kasani and **Al-Asl** by Muhammad al-Shaybani.
+Read **Bada’i al-Sana’i** by 'Ala al-Din al-Kasani and **al-Asl** by Muhammad b. al-Hasan al-Shaybani.

 Before commencing with the Maliki madhab, read **Tasmiya wa’l-Hikayat** by al-Saraqusti.
 This early book on tabaqat sheds light on how a madhab is built and evolves, politics and issues between scholars, along with how, and why, certain books become relied upon in the madhab.
 Read **al-Dhakhirah** by al-Qarafi and **al-Mudawwanah** by Shanun.

-For contemporary issues in finance, read **al-Mu’amalat al-Maliyyah** by al-Dubyan.
+For contemporary issues in finance, read **al-Mu’amalat al-Maliyyah** by al-Dubayyan.